 Modern Straps

-For modern straps made of synthetic materials I pretty much just use Peak Design these days.
+These days, I mainly use Peak Design for modern synthetic straps.
 I like using the hand strap with a full strap.

 Cleaning Accessories